-Ben Gurion Airport — what to expect.
+Ben Gurion Airport — What to Expect

 Ben Gurion International (TLV) is a modern, well-organized airport.
 Terminal 3 handles all international arrivals.
 From the jetway you'll ride a train to the terminal building, then follow signs to passport control — expect a 20–45 minute queue during peak hours (Motzei Shabbos and Sunday mornings are the busiest; Tuesday arrivals are typically fast).